front/wp-redisearch/readme.txt

 Yes, ElasticSearch is a great search engine and it has very good performance compared to mySql.
 But RediSearch has almost 5 to 10 times better performance and also its way easier to create index, sync your data and send query requests.

 == Changelog ==

+= 0.2.5 =
+* Added: Get index name option from wp-config
+* Added: Option for disabling stop words
+* Added: Adding a comma separated and user defined list of stop words
+* Fixed: Make search fields parent elements position to 'relative' so auto suggestion will appear in correct place

 = 0.2.4 =
 * Fix: Fix admin js and css files enqueue directory name case issue